sgratzl/d3tutorial/README.md

 - `.duration()` to define the duration of the animation.
 - `.delay()` to delay the animation.
-- `.ease()` to define the way how the interpolation should be performed, e.g. linear with ease in/out, ...
+- `.ease()` to define the way how the interpolation should be performed, e.g., linear with ease in/out, ...

 Each variant allows like most D3 data bound functions either a constant as an argument (`.duration(2000)`) or a function that returns the value for the given data element (`.duration((d, i) => i * 1000)`).
 By naming a transition `.transition(name)` multiple transitions of different bindings can be synchronized. `.interrupt()` can be used to abort a currently running animation.
 For more information see [D3-Transition](https://github.com/d3/d3-transition/)